reactive-firewall/multicast/docs/Testing.md

 `extra` group's context is referring to "extra test coverage".

 > [!TIP]
-> Contributors who are unsure of how to categorize their new test code, may fall-back to the
+> Contributors who are unsure of how to categorize their new test code, may fall back to the
 > `coverage` category, so not to get bogged down before code review, where the categorization
 > can better be discussed.